Weather in Nepal in January

 Things to do in Nepal in January

 Nepal is one of the best travel destinations in the world due to its excellent trekking trails.
 The high altitude trek to the base camp of the World’s tallest mountains is definitely the best experience.
 But that’s not the most exciting things to do in Nepal in January.
-Short trek providing the Panoramic views of mountains is one of the best things to do.
+A short trek providing Panoramic views of mountains is one of the best things to do.
 Sightseeing tour in Katmandu and Pokhara is also fun.
 Winter is also the best time of year to explore the Terai regions of Nepal.
 Here is the list of things to do in Nepal in January.

 Low altitude trekking in January: January is the best time for a short and easy trek in Nepal like Everest View Trek, Ghorepani Trek, Mardi trek, and so on.
 If you love playing with snow, no other months about be better for trekking.
 Even during the short trek, you can have the full experience of mountain trekking in Nepal.

 Sightseeing tour: Valley like Kathmandu and Pokhara shine in different colors during winter.
 Activities like Jungle safari in Chitwan and Bardia are also fun.
 Explore beautiful places like Hetauda, Janakpur, Nepaljung, etc during your stay.
 Cultural tours and homestay experiences are also fun during winter.
 Since winter is considered off-season, you will receive the best hospitality and attention in homestay and tea houses.

 Adventurous activities: Winter is the best time for paragliding in Nepal.
 Another adventure like rock climbing, bungee jumping, Hot air balloon flight, Zip lining, etc is also fun.
 Rafting and canyoning are also possible in winter but you might catch a cold.
 Skiboarding in the mountains or nearby hills will also be fun if you have proper experience and permission.